 This is an advanced course in acupuncture techniques and skills.
-It focus on the needling techniques and skills on the 100 commonly used acupuncture points.
-A variety of techniques and skills on a given point or a specific diseases will be discussed and demonstrated.
+It focuses on the needling techniques and skills on the 100 commonly-used acupuncture points.
+A variety of techniques and skills on a given point or a specific disease will be discussed and demonstrated.

-3106 Clinical Practice I 4 credits/120 hours

-Prerequisites: Pre-clinical Exam, Clinic Observation I, II & III
+3106 Clinical Practice I 4 credits/120 hours Prerequisites: Pre-Clinical Exam, Clinical Observation I, II & III

 Student Interns provide patient treatments under the supervision of a Clinic Supervisor.
-Student Interns take increasing responsibility for all aspects of Clinic organization and operation, patient diagnosis and treatment using acupuncture, herbs and other TCM healing modalities.
+Student Interns take increasing responsibility for all aspects of Clinic organization and operation, patient diagnosis and treatment using acupuncture and other TCM healing modalities.
 Interns are responsible for safe and appropriate patient treatment, from the initial patient visit through diagnosis, record keeping and case management.
 Interns may work together as a team at this stage, to expand their experience, but only one member of a team can take credit for a treatment.

-3201 TCM Internal Medicine II 4 credits/60 hours
+3201 TCM Internal Medicine II 4 credits/60 hours Prerequisites: Point Location I & II; Chinese Herbology I, II & III